Mastercard/mastercard-idservice-rp-reference-app/README.md

 Navigate to the test package and right click to  `Run All Tests`

 ### Use cases <a name="use-cases"></a>
-Main use cases in Mastercard ID RP Service Reference APIs are Claims Sharing and Oauth2 Access Token.
+Main use cases in RP for Identity Providers Reference APIs are Claims Sharing and Oauth2 Access Token.

-Below are the different APIs available in Mastercard ID RP Service Reference application:
+Below are the different APIs available in RP for Identity Providers Reference application:

 A] [Claims Sharing - Documentation](https://developer.mastercard.com/mastercard-id-for-rp/documentation/api-reference/#apis).